japanett/tiaCrawler/README.md

-# WebCrawler to access TIA using Node.js framework
+# web crawler

 ## toDo
 - [ ] Generate .json

 ## How to use
-Install node.js, clone the repository, install the required packages (npm install) and run the script (node crawler.js)
+Install node.js, clone the repository, install the required packages (npm install) and run the script (node crawler.js) the credencials necessary to log in to TIA are hard coded, make sure you change it